Director, Global Gateway

 Wednesday, 10:00 a.m. - 11:00 a.m. and Thursday, 3:00 p.m. - 4:00 p.m.

 International & Global Studies, Cultural Studies, Multicultural & Global Competence Training, Cross-Cultural Management, Curriculum Development and Instructional Design

-Managing Across Cultural and Ethical Borders (graduate course)
+Managing Across Cultural and Ethical Borders (600-level graduate course)

 Dr. Fluck enjoys cooking, photography, skiing and classical music.